Hwang Ui-jo

-Hwang Ui-jo (황의조; born 28 August 1992) is a South Korean professional footballer who plays as forward for K League 1 club FC Seoul, on loan from Nottingham Forest and the South Korea national team.
+Hwang Ui-jo (황의조; born 28 August 1992) is a South Korean professional footballer who plays as a striker for Süper Lig club Alanyaspor and the South Korea national team.

 Club career

 Seongnam FC

 Hwang was selected by Seongnam Ilhwa Chunma in 2013 K League 1 draft.
 He scored his debut goal against Suwon Samsung Bluewings on 3 March 2013.
 During the 2015 season, he showed outstanding performances with 15 goals in the K League 1, and made his debut in the South Korean national team.
 He also scored three goals in the AFC Champions League.
 In 2016, however, Seongnam left poor results, and Hwang also underperformed at the time.
 They finished the league in 11th place among 12 clubs, and were eventually relegated to the K League 2 after the promotion-relegation playoffs.

 Gamba Osaka

 In June 2017, Hwang signed a two-year contract with J1 League club Gamba Osaka.
 In the 2018 season, he played a vital role for Gamba to avoid relegation, and finished the season as the team's top scorer with 21 goals.
 He was selected for the J.League Best XI and was named Gamba's Player of the Year.